-Øystein Tunsjø is Professor and Head of the Security in Asia Program.
+Øystein Tunsjø is Professor and Head of the Security in Asia Program (IFS Asia).
 He specializes in US-China relations, geopolitics and how global power shifts shape Europe’s defence and security.

 Tunsjø holds a PhD in International Relations from the University of Wales, Aberystwyth, a cand.philol. from the University of Oslo, an MSc from the London School of Economics, 2002 and an MA from Griffith University, Australia, 2000.
 He has also been a visiting Fulbright scholar at Harvard and MIT.